elm-city-craftworks/course-001/PART_4.md

 ## Questions

-> NOTE: Several of these questions can directly be answered by reading
+> NOTE: Some of these questions can directly be answered by reading
-> the article, but some might require you to search the web for
+> the article, but most require you to search the web for
 > answers.
 External research is not only OK, it's encouraged!

 **Q1:** Briefly describe what a TCP socket is, using as little jargon as possible.

-**Q2:** Why is it important to explicitly close sockets when you are done using them?
+**Q2:** The `Socket`, `TCPSocket`, and `TCPServer` classes provide functionality that handles network interactions.
+What base class provides most of the generic stream processing behavior they all have in common?

 **Q3:** Describe the similarities and differences between client-side and server-side sockets.

+**Q4:** Why is it important to explicitly close sockets when you are done using them?

+**Q5:** What might lead to a socket not being properly closed?
+What constructs does Ruby provide that can be used to avoid these problems?

+**Q6:** After a client-server interaction is completed, who is responsible for closing sockets: the client, the server, or both the client and the server?
+Explain your answer.

+**Q7:** What strategies could you use for testing code that makes use of sockets?.
+Consider both unit testing and end-to-end system testing in your response.**

-**Q4:** Below are two minimal `TCPServer` examples, both of which accept incoming connections, and then respond with a "Hello World" message after a short delay.
+**Q8:** Below are two minimal `TCPServer` examples, both of which accept incoming connections, and then respond with a "Hello World" message after a short delay.